Embed This Data

 - FDI Inflow:

 The top individual income tax rate is 50 percent, and the top corporate tax rate is 17 percent.
 Other taxes include a value-added tax and a property transfer tax.
-The overall tax burden equals 36.8 percent of total domestic income.
-Government spending has risen to 59.9 percent of GDP.
-The budget deficit remains over 5 percent of GDP, and public debt now equals over 80 percent of annual economic production.
+The overall tax burden equals 36.6 percent of total domestic income.
+Government spending has amounted to 48.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 7.7 percent of GDP.
+Public debt is equivalent to 83.3 percent of GDP.

 Despite progress in streamlining the process for launching a business, other time-consuming requirements reduce the regulatory system’s efficiency.
 The labor market remains saddled with rigid labor regulations that hamper dynamic employment growth.
 To rationalize public spending, the government is privatizing several state-run companies, but the reform process has been slow and complicated.